 - Burlington Partnership for a Healthy Community

 Local health office staff are members of each coalition, supporting their efforts.
-Coalition staff educate and engage youth and the community at large about the risks associated with tobacco use.
+Coalition staff educate and engage youth and the community about the risks associated with tobacco use.

 Most recently, the Burlington Partnership and its partners were successful in helping to create and advance a smoke-free Church Street.

-For individuals wishing to quit, resources are available through 802Quits and the Quit Partners at the University of Vermont Medical Center Division of Community Health Improvement at 802-847-2278.
+Resources are also available through the Quit Partners at the University of Vermont Medical Center Division of Community Health Improvement at 802-847-2278.